lamhq/tech-notes/README.md

-# Tech Notes
+# Learning Cheat sheet

 ## Overview

-This repository contains code snippets and knowledge notes (mostly about programming) from my learning journey.
+This repository contains code snippets and learning notes from my learning journey.

 I use it as a reference to quickly review my knowledge, which saves me a lot of time compared to searching on the internet.